 Looking for the best investing apps to get your financial life back on track?
 A solid finance app can handle routine financial tasks, shuffle money into investing accounts, track spending and more.
 That leaves you free to do more of the things you really love to do.

 Here are some of the top apps for getting your finances organized and invested.
-These apps aren’t from traditional stock brokers.
-Rather, this list includes non-traditional apps that help you manage your finances and invest.
+These apps aren’t from the traditional big stock brokers.
+Rather, this list includes apps from fintech disruptors to help you manage your finances and invest.
 So you won’t find the same old list of brokers here.

 All of these apps are great for beginners, and they make it easy for those just starting to invest or someone looking to play a stock-picking game for fun.